-Before you even begin gathering and preparing your materials for submission, you should make a decisive plan to streamline your effort and decide which galleries you want to submit to.
-I have written a post to help you with just that– please read Which Gallery Should I Submit To?
+Before you even begin gathering and preparing your materials for submission, you should make a decisive plan to streamline your effort and decide which art galleries you want to submit to.
+Check out Which Gallery Should I Submit To?

 Some galleries prefer an all-electronic submission, while some insist on physical portfolios.
 Based on your initial research, you will need to prepare some or all of the following:

 Obviously, the most important component.
-Depending on what the gallery prefers, this could either be a physical portfolio of work, a disc of images, or a link to a website or online portfolio.
+Depending on what the gallery prefers, this could either be a physical portfolio of work, a thumbdrive of images, a link to a website or online portfolio, or a link to a shared folder of images.
 Unless a gallery requests something different, you should send 10-20 of your most recent works.

 - images should be in JPEG format